ARTISTIC DIRECTOR

 MFA, Physical Theatre, Dell’Arte International, Blue Lake, CA

-Chad Jason Scheppner
+Chad Scheppner

-Chad Jason ScheppnerArtistic Director
+Chad ScheppnerArtistic Director

 “He is as versatile as he is talented and his kindness, depth of heart and breadth of knowledge in the arts has profoundly affected the young artists lucky enough to have worked with him.”

-Timothy Fitzgerald
+Timothey Fitzgerald

 Artistic Director, Performing Arts Workshops